 Next, you'll change the variable for sea water temperature and create visual analytic elements with it, so you can juxtapose the two most important factors that determine coral bleaching.

-- On the ribbon, click the Appearance tab, and in the Variable section, change the variable to sea_water_temperature.
+- On the ribbon, click the Voxel Layer tab and in the Variable group, change the variable to sea_water_temperature.

 - In the Contents pane, if necessary, click the Surfaces button to turn it on.

-- Under Isosurfaces, right-click Sections, and choose Create Section.
+- Under Surfaces, right-click Sections and choose Create Section.

 The Slice and Section toolbar appears at the bottom of the scene.
 Because you chose to create a section, the slicing options are disabled, the section options are enabled, and the Vertical Section tool is selected.